droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 The guest suite is largely as described in <span class="citation">K49.
 Lounge (p.
 70)</span>, <span class="citation">K50.
 Guest Room (p.
 70)</span>, and <span class="citation">K51.
 Closet (p.
 70)</span>.
 However:

 * In the Lounge, remove the reference to Escher in this area’s description;
 * In the Guest Room, revise the second sentence to read as follows: “Several comfortable divans are placed about the room, and an ornate clock shaped like a castle’s keep looks down from its place on the wall above them."
 The metal clock, which was made by the legendary inventor Fritz von Weerg nearly four centuries ago, is shaped like the front facade of Castle Ravenloft.
 However, the clock is broken and doesn’t run.
-A player who spends 1 minute searching the clock for secrets and succeeds on a DC 20 Intelligence (Investigation) check finds a hidden storage compartment in the portion of the clock corresponding to the castle’s north tower, which ordinarily holds <span class="citation">K20.
+A player who spends 1 minute searching the clock for secrets and succeeds on a DC 30 Perception to Search or DC 28 Crafting check to Investigate finds a hidden storage compartment in the portion of the clock corresponding to the castle’s north tower, which ordinarily holds <span class="citation">K20.
 Heart of Sorrow (p.
 59)</span> and <span class="citation">K60.
 North Tower Peak (p.
 74)</span>.
 * In the Closet, remove the “dusty black cloak" and revise the second sentence of this area’s description to read simply: “Iron hooks line the walls."

 > [!abstract]+ **Wandering Players**